cychoi/slackware/desktop-kde-14.0-32bit/README.txt

 Installation
 ------------

-The following step-by-step instructions assume you already know how to install a vanilla Slackware desktop.
+The following instructions assume you already know how to install a vanilla Slackware desktop.
 You will need a working internet connection.

-The Microlinux Enterprise Desktop installs on top of a carefully selected Slackware base.
+MLED installs on top of a carefully selected Slackware base.
 In order to avoid painstakingly picking each package, the recommended method is to use the provided set of tagfiles.

 Boot the Slackware installation DVD (or the first CD).
 Select your keyboard layout, login as root and partition your hard disk, but don't start the